 Ali is a purpose-driven leader with degrees in Arts and Education, complemented by a Master of Diplomacy and Trade.
 She has vast experience in executive roles in the Victorian Public Service and Local Government.
 She is now the CEO of the City of Greater Geelong, overseeing a large workforce delivering more than 120 community services.

 She is a seasoned Board Director in the not-for-profit, community, tourism, and health sectors, holding key positions such as Chair of Alpine Resorts Victoria and Royal Melbourne Showgrounds.
-She is also a Board Director for organisations like Bass Coast Country University, Destination Gippsland, and Destination Phillip Island.

 Ali, an accredited executive coach and mediator, helps teams excel.
 She fosters a strategic, results-oriented, and trusting workplace culture that is also enjoyable.